 Ferries in Suffolk

-There are Four Foot Ferries in Suffolk, all located in the Suffolk Coast and Heaths Area of Outstanding Natural Beauty (AONB), one of Britains finest landscapes.
-The AONB covers 150 square miles and receives special protection because of its outstanding landscape, heritage and wildlife.
+There are four foot ferries in Suffolk, all of which are set in the finest areas of Britain, including the Suffolk Coast and Heaths Area of Outstanding Natural Beauty (AONB).
+The AONB covers 150 square miles and is specially protected because of its outstanding landscape, heritage, and wildlife.

 The Four Foot Ferries of Suffolk are